I am an artist who is always exploring different materials, tools, and processes.

 In fact, chalk paints are all the rave with furniture refinishers.
 Chalk paints are simply emulsion paints with calcium carbonate powder added to give tooth to the paint.
 What makes these paints wildly popular is that the furniture does not need to be sanded down.
 Other chalky substances like plaster and diatomaceous earth are also used.

 Some other possibilities for matting agents are baryte, talc, and silica.
 Making a paint simply matte requires less matting agent than what a chalk paint requires.
 It might be advantageous to make your own matte medium with one of these powders completely dispersed in the clear medium of your choosing.
 Then mix your DIY medium gradually with your paint.
-That way, it would be easier to control the addition of matting agent.
+That way, it would be easier to control the addition of a matting agent.